NextronSystems/analysis-cockpit-manual/usage/glossary.rst

    :target: ../_images/image96.png
    :alt: Create Case

-They are also used in "Auto Casing" and "Optimization". (see Glossary > Baselining)
+They are also used in "Auto Casing" and "Optimization". (see :ref:`usage/glossary:Baselining`)

 Dynamic Auto Case ID
 ^^^^^^^^^^^^^^^^^^^^